An easy recipe for crispy baked chicken thighs. Crispy skin, juicy meat and flavorful spices combine to create chicken perfection!

 Is it a healthy recipe?

 I believe it is.
-Chicken is very nutritious.
+Chicken is considered a healthy choice.
 And while in the past we used to discard the skin, thinking it unhealthy, I was happy to read that experts from the Harvard School of Public Health are now saying that it’s fine to eat the skin.
 How wonderful, as it’s the best part!

 What about leftovers?